The Andean Aid board of directors meets quarterly with an agenda set around these priorities:

 “Learning for a life worth living” is the teaching emphasis of Les Dlabay.
 Now a part-time faculty member, Les was a full-time Professor of Business in the Department of Economics and Business at Lake Forest College, Lake Forest, Illinois, for 34 years.
 In an effort to prepare students for diverse economic settings, he makes extensive use of field research assignments related to food, water, health care, education, and business development.
 Dlabay has authored or has adaptations of over 40 textbooks in the United States, Canada, India, and Singapore.
 He has taught more than 30 different courses during his career, and has presented over 300 workshops and seminars to academic, business, and community organizations.
 His hobbies include a cereal package collection (from over 100 countries) and banknotes from 200 countries, which he uses to teach about economic, cultural, and political aspects of global business environments.
 Dlabay works with organizations that emphasize microenterprise development and value chain facilitation through microfinance programs.
 His research includes alternative financial services in informal economic settings.

 Kerry Bauman earned a Bachelor of Science degree in Sociology and Anthropology from Slippery Rock University, Slippery Rock, PA, where he was VP for student Campus Crusade outreach and was a pitcher on the baseball team.
 After graduation, Mr. Bauman joined Campus Crusade in Chattanooga and later in Houston, where he served as a director.
 From 1991-1993, Mr. Bauman studied at Trinity International University in Deerfield, Illinois, earning a Master of Divinity degree in Missions.
-Mr. Bauman accepted a call to pastor the student ministries at Chain of Lakes Community Bible Church, and in July 2003, he was named Senior Pastor, where he served until November 2017, when he planted the River Ridge Church in Southeastern Wisconsin, where he is senior pastor.
-Pastor Bauman and his wife Laurie make their home in Trevor, Wisconsin, with their two sons, and are visited often by their five married children and numerous grandchildren.
+Mr. Bauman accepted a call to pastor the student ministries at Chain of Lakes Community Bible Church, and in July 2003, he was named Senior Pastor, where he served until November 2017, when he planted the River Ridge Church in Wilmot, Wisconsin, where he is senior pastor.
+Pastor Bauman and his wife Laurie, a musician, make their home in Trevor, Wisconsin, with their two sons, and are visited often by their five married children and numerous grandchildren.